sMuve/wow/README.md

-A collection of WeakAura import strings
+A collection of addon profiles and WeakAura import strings for WoW (Cataclysm)